Something that marks out successful people from

 ...of focus reveals itself as stubbornness, and

-all leaders (including me) are imbued with a
+all leaders (including me) are imbued with

 massive stubborn streak.